bah87/redux-workshop/README.md

 We'll get back to how this will be used shortly.

 ## Reducer
 A reducer is a pure function that gets called each time an action is dispatched to the store.
 The reducer receives an action and the current state as arguments and returns an updated state.
 It is "pure" because it doesn't alter the state of the program or mutate any variables passed in.
 It simply takes in arguments and returns a value.
-Redux reducers are required to be pure functions because it makes their behavior predictable and allows their effects to be reversed, a feature that we'll discuss later as it comes in handy when debugging.
+Redux reducers are required to be pure functions because it makes their behavior predictable and allows their effects to be reversed, a feature that comes in handy when debugging.

 Create `reducer.js` in the `frontend` folder and add the following.<br>
 ```